Mankato recovery facility honors International Overdose Awareness Day

 “It’s been so much worse since COVID started,” Gosha said.

 “I also am in recovery myself.
-I just remember through the pandemic, there wasn’t much that they could get out to do and that really hurt people in their recovery process,” Beyond Brink certified peer recovery specialist (CPRS) Melinda Keim said.
+I just remember through the pandemic, there wasn’t much that they could get out to do and that really hurt people in their recovery process,” said Melinda Keim, a certified peer recovery specialist at Beyond Brink.

-That’s why it’s WEcovery/ Beyond Brink’s mission to help individuals and families suffering with substance-use disorder.
+That’s why it’s WEcovery/Beyond Brink’s mission to help individuals and families suffering from substance-use disorders.

-“To reduce stigma of death-related overdoses and acknowledge grieving families who have lost somebody,” Keim said.
+“To reduce the stigma of death-related overdoses and acknowledge grieving families who have lost somebody,” Keim said.

 “People need to know that it’s not that person that you think looks like an addict...
 It can be anybody,” Gosha said.